5 DIY Mirrors to Beautify Your Home

 ++++++++

-This beautiful mirror looks very ornate and intricate but it’s really easy to make.
+This beautiful mirror looks ornate and intricate, but is easy to make.
 I used hairpins (bobby pins) and slid them over a gold-painted cardboard circle.
 Check out how to make one below.

 Finished DIY mirror made with a cardboard circle and gold hairpins from Dollar Tree.
 This creates a pretty sunburst mirror.